Giving In Buddhism

 Help Us Free Animals for Long Life

-Each year the Rigpa community raises money to ransom animals and other beings who are facing certain death and set them free.
-We do this at auspicious times of the year, such as significant anniversaries in the life of Shakyamuni Buddha, known as ‘Wheel Days’, when the effect of actions are said to be multiplied millions of times.
-We direct the merit of this powerful action for the long life of our teacher, Sogyal Rinpoche, and the welfare of ourselves and others.
+Each year the Rigpa community raises money to free animals and other beings who are facing certain death.
+We do this during auspicious times, such as significant anniversaries in the life of Shakyamuni Buddha, known as ‘Wheel Days’, when the effect of our actions are said to be multiplied millions of times.
+We direct the merit of this powerful action towards the welfare of ourselves and others.

 Kyabje Chatral Rinpoche, one of the greatest Dzogchen masters of our time, who lived to be more than 105 years old, said: